Skip to Content

 How to Volunteer

-1. Review our age requirements and list of Volunteer Positions below
+1. Review our age requirements and list of volunteer positions below.

-6. Submit your training certificates to SCASVolunteers@sonoma-county.org
+7. Submit your forms and training certificates to SCASVolunteers@sonoma-county.org .

 VOLUNTEER APPLICATION